-- Take along a friend or advocate can be helpful to offer support, take notes or help clarify information. - Be willing to ask questions to clarify things you don't understand. - Be firm about your priorities for your child.
+- Take a friend or advocate with you for support, to take notes, or to help clarify information. - Be prepared to ask questions about things you don't understand - Be firm about your priorities for your child

-Ultimately, the IEP should reflect a mutually agreed upon commitment from both parents and team members.
-Parents must sign the consent for services and agree to the content of the IEP before services can begin.

-If your child qualifies for early intervention services, they will be provided at no cost regardless of your family's ability to pay.
-However, your insurance (including Medicaid), if your child has it, may be billed for services.
+Ultimately, the IFSP or IEP should reflect a mutually agreed upon commitment from both parents and team members.
+Parents must sign the consent for services and agree to the IFSP/IEP before services can begin.
+If your child qualifies for EI services, they are provided at no cost to you.
+However, if your child has insurance (including Medicaid), it may be billed for services.